Skip to main content

 OpenHands

-Aider is built around runs in terminal, while OpenHands focuses on autonomous agent that browses the web, runs code, and uses terminal.
-Aider uses Claude, GPT-4o, o1, Gemini, DeepSeek, any OpenAI-compatible API.
+Aider is built around runs in terminal, while OpenHands focuses on full agentic loop: browses web, writes code, runs terminal commands.
+Aider uses Claude 3.7 Sonnet, DeepSeek R1, GPT-4o, Gemini, Groq, Ollama, OpenRouter.
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access